Skip to main content

 In Lane, your workspace is organized around objects.
 Each object holds records, which are the building blocks of your product management workflow.
 Objects in Lane:

 Different product managers and teams have different ways of working and visualizing progress.
-In Lane, Spaces and Views give you the flexibility to structure your workspace for how you work best.
+In Lane, Views give you the flexibility to structure your workspace for how you work best.
+You can create:

 • Boards for Kanban-style workflows